Mateuzao/product/README.md

 # Business rule
-Api Rest Example made in Java with maven, using the Spring Boot framework
+Api Rest Example made in Java with Gradle, using the Spring Boot framework

 ## Overview